Kermalis/VGMusicStudio/README.md

 ## Mario & Luigi: Superstar Saga Engine
 * Properly implement "free notes"
 * Voice table - Find out the last 4 bytes in entry struct
-* Voice table - Figure out squares
+* Voice table - Figure out squares (they probably only activate if their voice is 190 <= voice < 199)
 * Include offsets in config for sample/voicetable instead of hardcoding them for the English rom
 * Understand commands F4 & F5
 * MIDI saving

 ## General
+* Add "Metroid Fusion" & "Metroid: Zero Mission" engine information
 * MIDI saving - preview the MIDI with the Sequencer class
 * MIDI saving - UI with saving options, such as remapping
 * Fix voicetable saver